School of Civil and Mechanical Engineering

 The School strives to act as a source of independent and expert advice to industry, government, and society, and to carry out research and development with particular relevance to the regional community.

-In the Australian Government’s Excellence in Research for Australia 2015 assessment, Curtin University ranked well above world standard for Physical Chemistry, Environmental Science and Management, Ecology, Plant Biology, Zoology and Crop and Pasture Production.
+In the Australian Government’s Excellence in Research for Australia 2018 assessment, Curtin University ranked well above world standard for Physical Chemistry, Environmental Science and Management, Ecology, Plant Biology, Zoology and Crop and Pasture Production.

 In the QS World University Rankings by Subject 2019, Curtin University ranked 40th in the world for Earth and Marine Sciences.

 WA School of Mines: Minerals, Energy and Chemical Engineering